papaSmurf3/ARK-Game-Save/README.md

 * NOTE: Windows will likely present you with a blue popup window that says "Windows protected your PC".
 If this happens, click on the "More Info" link and then click the "Run anyway" button.
 This usually happens for any application that you download from GitHub.

-You should be set up to run the scripts.
+You should be set up to run the Backup and Restore scripts from three different locations:
+* The destination folder on your PC for the scripts: C:\ArkGameSaveScripts
+* Shortcuts on your Desktop
+* Shortcuts created in your ARK local saves directory

 For proper use of these scripts, do the following:
 1. I find it easiest to already have the ARK save game folder open by double clicking the "ARK Game Saves" link to it on your desktop. (this will be created AFTER you run the initiallization script)